Language: EN

 Immutability

-By default, the properties of a record are immutable.
+By default, properties of a record are immutable.
 This means they cannot be modified once the instance has been created.

 var product = new Product("Tablet", 300.00m);

-// product.Price = 250.00m; // Compilation error: cannot modify a readonly property
+// product.Price = 250.00m; // Compilation error: cannot modify a read-only property

 var (name, age) = person;